COVID-19 Updates: Protecting Albertans from the Omicron variant.

-Physical education and wellness curriculum was released in March 2021 and updated in December 2021.
+The draft physical education and wellness curriculum was released in March 2021 and updated in December 2021.
 It focuses on developing the whole individual and nurturing students in pursuing a healthy and active life.
 In physical education, students take part in individual and group activities and games that develop movement skills, provide challenge and adventure, develop cultural awareness and understanding, and build motivation, confidence and physical abilities.

 Through wellness education, students learn to make informed decisions that support their personal development, mental health, safety and well-being.
 By studying nutrition, healthy eating and healthy relationships, students gain foundational knowledge that support them throughout life.

 Jobs that are based on physical education and wellness include sports coaches, counsellors, physical education teachers, personal trainers, dietitians and physiotherapists.

 Alberta's K-6 curriculum renewal is moving forward based on valuable insights gained from listening to Albertans.
 Physical education and wellness content will be revised to:

 - emphasize nutrition and positive body image in Kindergarten and Grades 1, 2, 4, 5 and 6 so students will develop an appreciation of how each body is unique as it grows and develops

 - add financial literacy information in all grades

 When comparing the draft physical education and wellness curriculum from December 2021 to the current curriculum, these are the main shifts in knowledge and skill requirements.

 |Subject organization||One curriculum that includes content from both health and life skills and physical education.||Two separate curriculums: K–9 health and life skills, and K–12 physical education.|